-A Wonderfully Intimate Masa Derby Wedding
+A Wonderfully Intimate Masa Restaurant Wedding

 Masa is a lovely Wesleyan chapel in Derby which has been restored and is now a restaurant and wedding venue.
-I was asked by Eloise and James to be their Masa Derby wedding photographer for a small but wonderfully intimate ceremony and reception back in April this year.
+I was asked by Eloise and James to be their Masa restaurant wedding photographer for a small but wonderfully intimate ceremony and reception back in April this year.
 When we first met, they told me of their plans to have a wedding that suited them and how they were leaving out some of the traditional elements of a wedding day and doing things their way.
 Perfect.
 Right up my street.
 All weddings should be about the couple first.

 Getting ready at home.
 Together!